 Honestly, most moms I know have told me they didn’t even have one.
 They just “winged it”.

-So, here’s some things to think about when making your postpartum plan:
+So, here are some things to think about when making your postpartum plan:

 - How will you and your partner divvy up your time (who will be in charge of what tasks — with baby and/or around the house)?